Rajan Parrikar Music Archive

 Setting the record straight.

-[This essay appeared in translation in Iceland’s leading newspaper, Morgunblaðið, on September 2, 2025.
+[This essay was published in Iceland’s leading newspaper, Morgunblaðið, on September 2, 2025.
 See screenshot below.]

 A PDF version may be downloaded here.